Bucks beat Pacers 117-89, spoil Brogdon’s return

 “I would have loved (to continue) to play for this team if they had wanted me, if they had valued me the way the Pacers valued me,” Brogdon said before the game.

 Brogdon scored his first points on a layup with 10:28 to play in the second quarter, giving the Pacers a 26-24 lead.
-Donte DiVincenzo made a layup to give Milwaukee a 56-55 advantage with 53 seconds to play in the first half, and the Bucks never trailed again.
+Donte DiVincenzo made a layup to give Milwaukee a 56-55 advantage with 53 seconds left in the first half, and the Bucks never trailed again.

 Milwaukee outscored Indiana 58-34 in the second half and had a 48-34 advantage in points in the paint.

+“They do a really good job of collapsing on you in the paint so it’s hard to get some of those floaters and mid-range shots up,” Pacers forward Doug McDermott said.
+“So it was a little bit of an adjustment.
+You gotta hits 3s if you want to beat these guys and we didn’t hit enough.”

-Domantas Sabonis had 19 points and 18 rebounds for the Pacers.
-Doug McDermott scored 15 points.
+Domantas Sabonis had 19 points and 18 rebounds for Indiana, and McDermott finished with 15 points.

-Brogdon was serenaded with ”Thank you, Malcolm!” chants as time wound down.

-”That was tough.
-That was one of the tough parts.
-These fans here were amazing to me for three years,” Brogdon said. ”And I felt like I got to see the city grow.
-I got to see their love for the game grow.”
+The Pacers shot 12 for 40 from 3-point range.
+The Bucks made 15 3-pointers, including five straight in the fourth.

+“I felt we were able to make plays,” Antetokounmpo said.
+“Once you see one going in and somebody making a play for the guy next to him, it makes the game a lot easier and gives everybody momentum.”

 TIP-INS